NuttyLogic/BSBolt/docs/align.md

 ### BSB Index
 Following bisulfite conversion the Watson (sense) and  Crick (anti-sense) DNA strands are no longer complementary.
-Correctly aligning bisulfite converted reads requires the construction of an alignment index containing bisulfite converted version of each reference strand.
-The combined reference sequence is twice as large and results in a larger alignment index.
+Correctly aligning bisulfite converted reads requires the construction of an alignment index containing a bisulfite converted sequence for each reference strand; resulting in a larger index.
+Not all regions of the genome will be bisulfite unique, ie reads from these regions will not align uniquely to either a Watson or Crick sequence.
 Reads mapping to different reference strands are handled during the alignment step.

 BSB support generation of 3 types of alignment indices.
-Local alignment is discourage for when aligning reads against as masked alignment index or RRBS index.
+Local alignment is discourage for when aligning reads against a masked alignment index or a RRBS index.

 1. Whole genome bisulfite sequencing indices
     - Index is generated for complete Watson and Crick strands
 2. Masked alignment indices for targeted bisulfite sequencing
     - Sequence outside the reference region is masked in both the Watson and Crick strands before index generation
 3. Reduced representation bisulfite sequencing (RRBS) indices
-    - The reference sequence is *In silico* restriction enzyme digested to give a list of plausible target region
+    - The reference sequence is *In silico* restriction enzyme digested to give a list of plausible target regions

 **BSB Index Commands**
 ```shell